What Is an Employee Attendance Policy? (+ Free Template)

-Sections To Include in an Employee Attendance Policy
+Sections to Include in an Employee Attendance Policy

-When creating an employee attendance policy, it’s important to define the terms at the beginning of each section.
+When creating employee attendance policies, it’s important to define the terms at the beginning of each section.
 This will help ensure everyone agrees to it and that there’s no ambiguity about what these terms mean.
 Ambiguity leads to confusion, which can leave employees frustrated and unsure of when they violate a policy.

 To make sure you have an effective, fair, and legally compliant attendance policy, here are the most important sections to include.